castilhos90124/LibraryRestAPI/README.md

 # LibraryRestAPI
-This is the git repository for the library API project!
+This is the git repository for the [Bravosul Backend Challenge](https://github.com/bravosul/back-end-challenge)!
 ##  Development Environment Setup

 ### Cloning Project